 Undergraduate courses in sociology are offered at three levels.
 Courses at the 200 level provide an introduction to the field.
 Basic courses are Introduction to Sociology (SOC 204) and Social Inequality (SOC 207).

 Courses at the 300 level extend the student’s knowledge of subjects covered in the 200-level courses and provide an introduction to social research methods and social theory.

 Courses at the 400 level are advanced and specialized.
 Most build on background obtained in the 200- and 300-level courses.
+Students require, as prerequisites for enrollment, the successful completion of the core courses (SOC 310–312).
 Upper-division (300- and 400-level) classes are usually smaller in size than the lower-division classes and provide more opportunity for faculty-student interaction.

 - A minimum of 44 credits in undergraduate sociology courses